lhenneman/WebsiteHugo2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my personal website---I am an Environmental Engineer interested in the health and air quality benefits of environmental regulations.
-I teach classes in air pollution, environmental models, and systems engineering.
+Welcome to my personal website---I am an Environmental Engineer interested in how air quality and health are influenced by regulatory policies and climate change.
+I teach classes in air pollution, climate change, and environmental  engineering systems.
 Take a look around and please don't hesitate to reach out.